Tamga: Eastern Europe

-In the 20th c., the Rurikid trident, colloquially called tryzub (тризуб), has been adopted as national symbol and the coat of arms of Ukraine.
+In the 20th century, the Rurikid trident, colloquially called tryzub (тризуб), has been adopted as the national symbol and the coat of arms of Ukraine.
 The modern version has been designed by Vasyl Krychevsky (1918) and Andriy Grechylo, Oleksii Kokhan, and Ivan Turetskyi (1992).

 Islamic empires

 In the late medieval Turco-Mongol states, the term tamga was used for any kind of official stamp or seal.
 This usage persisted in the early modern Islamic Empires (Ottoman Empire, Mughal Empire), and in some of their modern successor states.

 In the Urdu language (which absorbed Turkic vocabulary), Tamgha is used as medal.
 Tamgha-i-Jurat is the fourth highest Military medal of Pakistan.
 It is admissible to all ranks for gallantry and distinguished services in combat.
 Tamgha-i-Imtiaz or Tamgha-e-Imtiaz (تمغہ امتیاز), which translates as "medal of excellence", is fourth highest honour given by the Government of Pakistan to both the military and civilians.
 Tamgha-i-Khidmat or Tamgha-e-Khidmat (تمغۂ خدمت), which translates as "medal of services", is seventh highest honour given by the Government of Pakistan to both the military and civilians.
 It is admissible to non-commissioned officers and other ranks for long meritorious or distinguished services of a non-operational nature.

 In Egypt, the term damgha (دمغة) or tamgha (تمغة) is still used in two contexts.
 One is a tax or fee when dealing with the government.
 It is normally in the form of stamps that have to be purchased and affixed to government forms, such as a driver license or a registration deed for a contract.
 The term is derived from the Ottoman damga resmi.
 Another is a stamp put on every piece of jewelry made from gold or silver to indicate it is genuine, and not made of baser metals.